About weaning off breastfeeding

 Weaning is when you stop breastfeeding your child.

 Some children are more attached to breastfeeding than other children are.
 They’ll all wean in their own time.
-But if you don’t want to wait for your child to wean herself, weaning can happen when you’re ready.
-You might need to wean, for example, because you’re going back to or starting work.
+But if you don’t want to wait for your child to wean on their own, weaning can happen when you’re ready.

 Weaning: planning ahead